 This session provides an overview of the key elements of a campaign, including establishing oneself as a candidate, developing a campaign plan, and launching the campaign.

-Liz Kurantowicz, Principal, The Drury Group
+Presented by Liz Kurantowicz, political analyst, The Drury Group

-Track 2: Introduction to Connecticut Politics and Advocacy
+Track 2: Introduction to Connecticut Politics

 The session provides a “nuts and bolts” overview of the government and political party structure in the Connecticut and answers the most common questions about how to get involved in political life.
 Topics include how to position oneself for appointment to a public board/ commission and how to become active in the political parties.

 Presented by State Senator Marilyn Moore (D-Bridgeport); Carolyn Vermont '82 MA'84, community liaison for the Mayor’s Office in Bridgeport; Alexa Mullady, Fairfield Parks and Recreation Commission vice chair; Caitlin Clarkson Pereira, democratic activist; Nancy DiNardo, Connecticut Democratic Party vice chair

 This session focuses on the importance of planning and executing a media strategy using preparation, discipline, and practice.
 The workshop includes an overview of developing and staying on a message, interview techniques, mock interviews, and on-camera practice sessions.